Ricgo01/command-line-clue/game/notebook.md

 Clue no.10 The Journalist found at town hall metteng room Location of the crime: the dock at the park
 Clue no.11 The musician at the shops
+Clue no.12 The Tailor found at the bakery